guzzle/guzzle3/README.md

 # This is an old version of Guzzle

 This repository is for Guzzle 3.x.
-Guzzle 4.x, the new version of Guzzle, has been released and is available at [https://github.com/guzzle/guzzle](https://github.com/guzzle/guzzle).
-The documentation for Guzzle version 4+ can be found at [http://guzzlephp.org](http://guzzlephp.org).
+Guzzle 5.x, the new version of Guzzle, has been released and is available at [https://github.com/guzzle/guzzle](https://github.com/guzzle/guzzle).
+The documentation for Guzzle version 5+ can be found at [http://guzzlephp.org](http://guzzlephp.org).

+Guzzle 3 is only maintained for bug and security fixes.
+Guzzle 3 will be EOL at some point in late 2015.

 ### About Guzzle 3